serenevoid/serenevoid.github.io/content/post/js_console.md

 draft: false
 ---
 ![console](https://fireship.io/courses/javascript/img/console-hello-world.png)
-Probably the first thing every JS developer learns first is the console.log() method.
-Even the first Hello world program is written using this function in most tutorials.
+Probably the first thing every JS developer learns is the console.log() method.
+Even the first Hello world program is written using this method in most tutorials.
 But isn't it strange that most of us never dug deep into the console object or it's other methods.